-Bear in mind that all of these can change over time as your businesses morphs and grows, but it’s important that everyone involved is on the same page.
-Communication is key.
+Bear in mind that all of these can change over time as your businesses grows and develops, but it’s important that everyone involved is on the same page from the start.

 “We always encourage businesses to shoot for the stars”

-Having a wish list of major national publications is great – we always encourage businesses to shoot for the stars, however, much like a house, good foundations are necessary to keep things stable.
+Having a wish list of major national publications is great – we always encourage businesses to shoot for the stars.
+However, good foundations are important to be able to reach your goals.
 It’s important to build your profile, establish yourself as an expert in sector press, celebrate news in local and/or trade press and then start to branch out the more well-known you become.
 It’s better to be consistent with PR than have one massive hit and then nothing for long periods.
-PR is all about sustainable results.

-Being local is an angle in itself for the local press.
-It’s a great place to start and can be a wonderful opportunity to talk about yourself, your business and your key messages.
+Being from the area is an angle in itself for the local press, which means local publications are a good place to start in sharing your news.
+They provide a wonderful opportunity to talk about yourself, your business and your key messages.
 Local press wants to hear about people doing well in the local area.
-It’s a great place to start building a profile for your business.
 Local press is also great for syndication.
-Often, local news stories can be picked up by bigger publications should the story spark wider interest or the business be perceived as reputable.
+Often, local news stories can be picked up by bigger publications should the story spark wider interest.

-Consider becoming an expert in your area and reaching out to trade and sector press.
-The national press often looks to specialist sector publications to find experts in specific areas.
-Trade and sector press are also great for providing content and boosting SEO.
-The sites are often incredibly well-read and specifically by people with a real interest in your chosen field or market.
+The national press also often looks to specialist sector publications to find experts in specific areas.
+Trade and sector press are great for providing content and boosting SEO.
+The sites are often well-read and specifically by people with a real interest in your chosen field or market.
 You can learn more about the importance of working with trade and sector press by checking out our post here.

 Social media is a must when it comes to connecting to journalists and publications.
 Twitter is the place to be when it comes to forming relationships with journalists. #JournoRequest is an extremely useful hashtag where journalists go to find commentators for an upcoming piece or story.
 It’s a brilliant way to have direct contact with a journalist when they’re writing something that could be relevant

-Social media is also a really easy way to get to know a publication.
+Looking at social media profiles is also a really easy way to get to know a publication and what they cover.
 It’s vital that when pitching to either, you know exactly the type of content that the journalist for that publication is looking for.
 They will receive hundreds of pitches per day and it can be incredibly frustrating for them to receive a pitch from someone who hasn’t read or understood the context of the publication they write for.
-It’s a huge time-waster for both parties involved.
+It’s a huge time-waster for all involved.